Are meals tax deductible?

 Tax filing

-TurboTax Self-Employed handles the 50% meal limitation automatically on Schedule C Line 24b — so client meals, travel meals, and coffee meetings are calculated correctly.
+TurboTax handles the 50% meal limitation automatically on Schedule C Line 24b — so client meals, travel meals, and coffee meetings are calculated correctly.

 FAQ